AurelicButter/MargarineBot/README.md

-# MargarineBot - Current Version: Beta 0.3 Commands!
+# MargarineBot - Current Version: Beta 0.4 Moderator!

 A Discord bot coded in Node.js using the Discord.js Library.